Host families believe that hosting an international student is a rewarding and mutually beneficial experience for themselves and their student.

 Most of the English your student will have learned in their country is written English, but they do not have a lot of experience with listening or speaking in English.
 That is why it may be difficult at first for them to understand your spoken English and be able to communicate back verbally.

 Many students arrive with a prepaid debit/credit card.
 This way their parents will have the ability to add funds as needed.
 If students arrive with cash, hosts should not take the student's money to disburse it on an as-needed basis.
 International Programs staff will help assist the student in opening a checking or savings account.
 A list of recommended local banks can be found under Local Resources, especially those with banking options for minors.
 Host parents should not be co-signers on the account or have access to the student's funds.
 Additionally, never borrow money from your exchange student.
 If your student seems to be having financial problems or asks to borrow money from you, please seek assistance from International Programs immediately!

-It is mandatory for students to carry medical insurance.
+It is mandatory for students to carry medical insurance year round.
 International Programs staff will enroll them in health insurance either before or upon their arrival.
 If the student is under 18, LCC will have a signed medical release on file.
 Please inform the International Programs office should your student experience a serious health concern or injury.